Exploring and visiting Burwick

 The Coastguard lookout Brough Ness – geograph.org.uk – 2541050 – ccbyasa2 licence

 The lookout was sited here as the Pentland Firth has tidal currents that are said to be among the fastest in the world.
 When combined with high winds, they create very challenging sea conditions.
-This has resulted in the loss of a significant number of boats and ships and their crew members.
+This has resulted in the loss of a large number of boats and ships, and their crew members.
 The station looks out to the Pentland Skerries – four uninhabited islands, the largest of which (Muckle Skerry) has two lighthouses.

 Stop 4: Creels